Calothamnus: Taxonomy and naming

 The first species in the genus to be described was Calothamnus sanguineus.
 It was first formally described in 1806 by the French biologist Jacques Labillardière in Novae Hollandiae Plantarum Specimen, Volume 2.
 The name Calothamnus is derived from the Greek words kalos meaning "beautiful" and thamnos meaning "a shrub" or "a bush".

 In 2014, Lyndley Craven and others proposed, mainly on the basis of DNA evidence, that species in the genus Calothamnus, along with those in Beaufortia, Conothamnus, Eremaea, Lamarchea, Petraeomyrtus, Phymatocarpus and Regelia be transferred to Melaleuca.

 Distribution and habitat

 All Calothamnus species are found in the south west botanical province of Western Australia.
 Some (such as Calothamnus aridus) are adapted to a dry environment whilst others (such as Calothamnus hirsutus) are often found near swamps.

 Use in horticulture

 Most species of Calothamnus have been grown in gardens but need full sun and good drainage.
 Propagation is usually from seeds which are retained in the hard fruits throughout the life of the plant but cuttings can be used to retain the colour of yellow forms.

 Species list

-The following is a list of species recognised by the Western Australian Herbarium:
+The following is a list of species accepted by the Australian Plant Census as at June 2025: